Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

 \subsection{Discussion}

-Intriguing observation of this study is the change in the sign of nonreciprocity for the HA mode with increasing $k_x$, visible in Figs.~\ref{Fig:NRP_modes_diff}(b), \ref{Fig:NRP_modes_diff_a}(b) and \ref{Fig:NRP_modes_diff_b}(b) (only for $b_1=200$ nm).
-Furthermore, it has not been observed in the $\delta \gamma(|k_x|)$ dependence (Fig.~\ref{Fig:gamma_plot} (c) and (d)).
+Intriguing observation of this study is the change in the sign of nonreciprocity for the HA mode with increasing $k_x$, visible in simulation results in Figs.~\ref{Fig:NRP_modes_diff}(b), \ref{Fig:NRP_modes_diff_a}(b) and \ref{Fig:NRP_modes_diff_b}(b) (only for $b_1=200$ nm), but not observed in the $\delta \gamma(|k_x|)$ dependence (Fig.~\ref{Fig:gamma_plot} (c) and (d)).
 A change in the sign of the $\delta f$ with respect to the wavenumber was previously observed in a thin film with a gradient in the static magnetization value along the thickness for SWs propagating perpendicular to the magnetization direction, i.e., in the Damon-Eshbach configuration \cite{Gallardo_2019}.
-In fact, two such critical points have been identified: one is at low wavenumbers (around $k=10$ rad/\textmu m), and the other is at high wavenumbers (around $k=160$ rad/\textmu m).
+In fact, two such critical points have been identified: one at low wavenumbers (around $k=10$ rad/\textmu m), and the other at high wavenumbers (around $k=160$ rad/\textmu m).
 The appearance of the first critical point was correlated with the quantized mode along the film thickness, perpendicular standing SW (PSSW).
 As the film thickness increases (from 30 \textmu m), the critical point shifts to lower wavenumbers and eventually disappears.
 Conversely, the second critical point shifts to higher wavenumbers with increasing film thickness and it was correlated with the transition from a dipole-dominating regime to an exchange-dominating regime.
 Similar asymmetric hybridization between the PSSW and the fundamental modes was observed in the homogeneous ferromagnetic film but with asymmetric surface anisotropies~\cite{Szulc2024}.
 While $\delta f$ was not the focus of this study, the results clearly indicate a direct corelation between the hybridization of the fundamental mode and the PSSW on nonreciprocity.
 Recently, the strong asymmetric hybridization between the fundamental magnetostatic mode and first-order PSSW was demonstrated in bilayers composed of two ferromagnetic films in direct contact~\cite{PhysRevB.111.134434}.
 The change of the sign of the nonreciprocity has also been shown experimentally in the dipole-coupled two \ce{FeGa} films when the relative structural asymmetry was changed by tuning the sublayer thicknesses at a fixed wavenumber ~\cite{Gerevenkov2023}.
 At the critical point, the sign of $\delta f$ for acoustic and optical mode exchanges.